Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 >[!example]- Result
 >![[Pasted image 20250226164003.png]]

-- now we have all the pieces to reproduce a PIN code to get access at debug console
+- now we have all pieces to reproduce a PIN code to get access at debug console